dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/KVM/KVM Setup/Activating Network and Setting it to Autostart.md

 | **Name** | **State**  | **Autostart** | **Persistent** |
 | -------- | ---------- | ------------- | -------------- |
 | default  | **active** | **yes**       | yes            |
+>[!error] If you dont see the result, make sure to follow the `Fixing errrors` step!
 ## 2. Start the Network

 If the state is **inactive** or Autostart is set to **no**, you need to turn it on.
 This creates a virtual network bridge (usually called `virbr0`) that acts as the gateway for your VMs.